Anti-Doping Norway's independent committees

-Both the Whereabouts Committee and Appeal Committee are comprised of top level athletes or former top level athletes and members with legal competence.
-Both Committees are independent of the Administration and is given the authority to make decisions of filing failures or declare a missed test.
+The Whereabouts Committee is composed of top level athletes or former top level athletes and members with legal competence.
+The Committee is independent from the Administration and is given the authority to make decisions of whereabouts failures.

 The Medical Committee, appointed by the Board of Anti-Doping Norway, possess expert medical competence and is responsible for the review of Therapeutic Use Exemption (TUE) applications.
 They have the authority to grant or reject TUEs.